hexters/CoinPayment/README.md

 ## Theming (colors only)

-Both pages are fully standalone and never inherit your application's styles.
-You may only customize the colors, injected as CSS variables:
+The pages do not inherit your application's styles.
+Colors are the only thing you can change, and they are injected as CSS variables:

 ```php
 // config/coinpayment.php